Optimizing Cellular Data Performance

 If you've ever tuned to an FM radio station and heard two stations simultaneously, that is an analogous example.
 With cellular signals, the noisier it is, the harder it is for your device's voice to be heard.

-The Modem Inside
+The Cellular Modem

 It's worthwhile to evaluate your cellular gear every year or two to see if it's time to update your equipment.
 It can make a huge improvement.